 He died in mid-air jumping to be first ashore

 it’s as if you’ve already been strolling among the tombs.
 What follows, page after page, is heartbreaking and beautiful, like the AIDS quilt.
 Every war should have its narrative stripped away like this.

 Actually, that’s all I want to say.

-Alice Oswald won the Warwick Prize for Memorial last year.
-She read the final section of the book at the award presentation.
-You can watch it here.
+Alice Oswald won the 2013 Popescu Prize for Memorial.
+She read from the book at the award presentation.
+You can see her reading below or at this link.
 You don’t have to worry about spoilers: everyone named in capital letters dies.